ronalfy/twentythirteen-load-more/readme.txt

 If you are using the Twenty Thirteen theme, you can use this plugin to display a "Load More" button at the bottom of your homepage.
 Users can click that button to see new posts instead of waiting for a new page load.

-If you would like to contribute to this project, check out the project on GitHub.
+If you would like to contribute to this project, <a href="https://github.com/ronalfy/twentythirteen-load-more">check out the project on GitHub</a>.

 == Changelog ==